Rukmini: Literature and symbolism

-Rukmini in Hinduism, is revered as the goddess of fortune, and mostly appears alongside her husband Krishna.
-An avtara of Lakshmi, she is the chief and most beloved consort of Krishna, in various scriptures and text of Hindu traditions.
+Rukmini is revered as the goddess of fortune, and is primarily represented alongside rishna.
+An avatar of Lakshmi, she is the chief and most beloved consort and shakti (power) of Krishna in various scriptures of Hindu traditions.

 Krishna and Rukmini at Temple Sri Sanatan, Montreal.
 Rukmini always appears on the left side of Krishna.

 Rukmini finds her mention in Gopala Tapani Upanishad (as Krishna's other consort), in the Garga Samhita (as Queen of Dvaraka), in Bhagavata Purana (as Krishna's chief queen), in Brahma Vaivarta Purana, in Harivaṃśa that centres upon Dvaraka, and in Mahabharata, mainly in the Adi Parva and the Mausala Parva.
 Rukmini is the central character of the text, Rukminisha Vijaya, that talks about her and Krishna's life before marriage and ends with their marriage.
 She also appears in the Vishnu Purana and Padma Purana (as an avatar of Lakshmi).

 The Brihad Bhagavatamrita offers the following adulations to Rukmini, identifying her with Lakshmi and Krishna as the Supreme God, the source of all avatars.
 It states that she assumes partial avatars to accompany Krishna's avatars like Vamana and serves Krishna as his "perfectly complete divine consort".
 The Narada Purana instructs a devotee on the manner of offering worship to Krishna, offering precedence to the role of Rukmini in his devotion.
 Rukmini is worshipped with Krishna on his left-hand side; she is equated with Rajas.
 The Skanda Purana describes the process of the worship of the goddess with Krishna.
 A devotee is said to acquire wish fulfillment, male progeny and physical beauty by pleasing Rukmini.